Scope Analysis Guide

 Example workflow

 Use the '# of claim comparisons' input to specify the number independent claims to be returned.
-Default is 15; expanding to 40-50 may be useful initial claim comparisons are near misses.
+Default is 15; expanding to 40-50 can be useful where an initial scope analysis run shows high risk.

 Click 'Run scope analysis' to execute embeddings search + KNN graphing operations.
 Results are returned with similarity scores, graph positioning, and risk tiles tailored to that query.